 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of the long-term geometric real rates of return for each major asset class included in TRS' target asset allocation as of June 30, 2021 and 2020 are summarized below.
+Best estimates of the long-term geometric real rates of return for each major asset class included in TRS' target asset allocation as of June 30, are summarized below.

-2021
+202 2

 Long-Term

 Expected Real Target

 Asset Class Rate of Return Allocation

-Domestic Equity 5.1 % 27.5 %
+Domestic Equity 5.3 % 27.5 %

-International Equity 5.2 % 27.5 %
+International Equity 6.1 27.5

-Core Fixed Income 1.5 % 15.0 %
+Core Fixed Income 2.2 15.0

-Real Estate 5.8 % 10.0 %
+Real Estate 6.5 10.0

-Private Equity 9.3 % 10.0 %
+Private Equity 9.5 10.0

-Hedge Funds 3.8 % 10.
+Hedge Funds 3.8 10.0

-2020
+202 1

+202 Long-Term 1

+1 Target

-Long-Term
+Asset Class Long-Term

-Expected Real Target
+Asset Class Domestic Equity Long-Term Expected Real Target

-Asset Class Rate of Return Allocation
+Long-Term Expected Real Rate of Return Target Allocation

-Domestic Equity 5.5 % 27.5 %
+Domestic Equity Long-Term Expected Real Rate of Return 5.1 % Target Allocation 27.5 %

-International Equity 7.0 % 27.5 %
+Domestic Equity International Equity Long-Term Expected Real Rate of Return 5.1 % 5.2 Target Allocation 27.5 % 27.5

-Core Fixed Income 2.2 % 15.0 %
+Domestic Equity International Equity Core Fixed Income Long-Term Expected Real Rate of Return 5.1 % 5.2 1.5 Target Allocation 27.5 % 27.5 15.0

-Real Estate 6.6 % 10.0 %

-Private Equity 8.5 % 10.0 %

-Hedge Funds 4.0 % 10.0 %

 Discount Rate.
-The discount rate used to measure the total TRS pension liability was 7.25% and 7.50% for fiscal years ending June 30, 2021 and 2020, respectively.
+The discount rate used to measure the total TRS pension liability was 7.25% and 7.25% for fiscal years ending June 30, 2022 and 2021, respectively.
 The projection of cash flows used to determine the discount rate assumed that state contributions will continue to follow the current funding policy.
 Based on those assumptions, TRS' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on TRS' investments was applied to all periods of projected benefit payments to determine the total pension liability.
-In the event of benefit payments that are not covered by the pension plan's fiduciary net position, a municipal bond rate of 2.18% is to be used to discount the benefit payments not covered by the plan's fiduciary net position.
-The rate equals the S&P Municipal Bond 20 Year High Grade Rate Index at June 30, 2021.
+In the event of benefit payments that are not covered by the pension plan's fiduciary net position, a municipal bond rate of 4.09% is to be used to discount the benefit payments not covered by the plan's fiduciary net position.
+The rate equals the S&P Municipal Bond 20 Year High Grade Rate Index at June 30, 2022.